 By Kavya J Jun.
 12, 2018

-We, the woke and the liberal, are politically and socially conscious, and have an opinion on everything – be it sexual harassment or the government’s bigotry.
+We, the woke and the liberal, are politically and socially conscious, and have an opinion on everything – from the Congress’s failing fortunes to the future of democracy.
 We are out on the streets, protesting against hate crime and the unlawful chopping of forests, but why does politics not feature as a career choice for most of us?

 ain ek din bada neta banuga na, dekh lena phir,” warned a 12-year-old in my neighbourhood in his retort to a gang of fellow troublemakers during a fight.
 “Tu chor hai waise bhi,” giggled his friends, as they teased him for being a bully.
 It got me thinking about how the general perception of a neta as corrupt, immoral, and bigoted is so familiar that even children associate dishonesty as an essential trait to become one.